m-yac/ghc/docs/users_guide/using-warnings.rst

         do { mapM_ popInt xs ; return 10 }

 .. ghc-flag:: -Wunused-type-patterns
-    :shortdesc: warn about unused implicitly bound type variables which arise from patterns in type family and data family instances
+    :shortdesc: warn about unused type variables which arise from patterns in in type family and data family instances
     :type: dynamic
     :reverse: -Wno-unused-type-patterns
     :category: